vmingchen/vnfs/examples/avg/README.md

-A test adapted from https://www.linuxjournal.com/article/2204
+An example adapted from https://www.linuxjournal.com/article/2204